QQ83076130/PanoEnabler/README.md

 IMPORTANT
 ===========

-- Thanks for all Beta Testers for this tweak !
+- Thanks to all Beta Testers for this tweak !